The DETECT Study: Discovery and Evaluation of Testing for Endometrial and Ovarian Cancer in Tampons

 Inclusion Criteria

-• Women scheduled for hysterectomy for endometrial cancer, endometrial cancer precursors, or benign conditions at the University of Alabama Birmingham s Division of Gynecologic Oncology. - Age greater than or equal to 45 years.
-We have chosen this age range to include both peri- and postmenopausal women, who are at greatest risk for endometrial cancer.
-Women younger than 45 years of age will not be included because they are at very low risk for endometrial cancer and therefore are likely not the target population for early detection of endometrial cancer. - Ability of subject to understand and the willingness to sign a written informed consent document.
-Women who do not meet this criterion include potential participants who do not speak English, or have physical, mental, or emotional problems that prevent them from comprehending the nature of the study.
-If the potential participant has trouble reading the document, the designated study staff person may read the document to the patient, to include the basic elements of the informed consent document, per 45 CFR 46.116 (a).
+• Individuals born with female sex organs (uterus, ovaries, including cis-gender female and transmasculine individuals, hereafter referred to as "women") scheduled for hysterectomy or bilateral salpingo-oopherectomy at the University of Alabama Birmingham's Division of Gynecologic Oncology or Department of Gynecology - Age >18 years.
+We have chosen this age range to include both peri- and postmenopausal women, who are at greatest risk for endometrial cancer. - Ability of study participant to understand and the willingness to sign a written informed consent document.
+Women who do not meet this criterion include potential participants who do not speak English or Spanish, or have physical, mental, or emotional problems that prevent them from comprehending the nature of the study.
+If the potential participant has trouble reading the document, the designated study staff person may read the document to the patient, to include the basic elements of the informed consent document, per 45 CFR §46.116 (a).

 Exclusion Criteria

-• Women who are pregnant are excluded from gynecologic surgery and are therefore not eligible to participate. - Men are not eligible for this study as this is a disease of a female organ.
+• Women who are pregnant are excluded from gynecologic surgery and are therefore not eligible to participate. - Individuals who were not born with female sex organs at birth (i.e., cis-gender males and transfeminine individuals) are not eligible for this study as they are not at risk for developing endometrial and ovarian cancer.

 Study Design